Houtworm/minishell/Readme.md

 ---
 ## Bugs
 #### crashes when giving proper memory and a lot of arguments
+#### crashes when giving a very very long pipeline
 #### Overwrites line when typing past the terminal width at first command
 #### cat | cat | cat | ls // should exit when enter is pressed 3 times
 #### Test the signals from prompt and from cat
 ---
 ## Extras
 //// is the same as / or /////////////////////////////
+Make the -c command read multiple lines so the tester will work with those

 ---
 ### Cleanup